Skip To Main Content

 Goals

-Goal #2: By Spring 2025, 70% of second grade students will score at “midyear or higher” on the Iready diagnostic
+Current Goal #1: By Spring of 2026, 73% of Kindergarten to 2nd grade students will score at “midyear or higher” on the Iready diagnostic.